-Today, we’re going to discover the top US radio stations, and ask why the American’s love affair with radio is still going strong.
+Today, we’re going to discover the top US radio stations, and ask why the America’s love affair with radio is still going strong.
 If you’re ready, let’s begin…

 Think of any of your favorite teen movies in the US from the 80s or 90s, and you’re sure to remember at least one scene that involved a handful of kids blasting their car stereo.

-You might think that the passion that Americans have for radio would have dwindled in recent years.
+You might think Americans’ passion for radio would have dwindled in recent years.
 After all, we don’t need a DJ to track down our favorite hits for us these days.

 We all have access to endless streams of music on our smartphones and computers.

 Despite this, studies reveal that American radio stations are still the number 1 way to discover new music across the country.